po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 Console.WriteLine("area: {0}", area);
 ```

-How do we find what the data type of a variable is?
+How do we identify the data type of a variable?

 Use the `GetType()` function.